-Can a potential employer view my paycheck?
+Can a potential employer view my pay?
 It’s a common practice, but is it legal?
 Here’s what you need to know about turning over check stubs.

 Interviewing for a new job is scary enough – but how do you handle the salary questions?
 Should you reveal your current salary?
 Is the new employer even allowed to ask?

 Money is a sensitive and confidential issue.
-You might want to ask: “Why do you want to view my paycheck?” but are afraid this question could lose you the job offer.
+You might want to ask: “Why do you want to view my comp?” but are afraid this question could lose you the job offer.

 Here’s everything you need to know about navigating the sensitive issue of salaries when you’re looking for a new job.